loopbackio/loopback-datasource-juggler/docs/model.md

-jugglingdb-model(3) - Model methods, features and internals
+loopback-connector-model(3) - Model methods, features and internals
 ===================

 ## DESCRIPTION

-This section describes common methods of models managed by jugglingdb and explains some model internals, such as data representation, setters, getters and virtual attributes.
+This section describes common methods of models managed by loopback-data and explains some model internals, such as data representation, setters, getters and virtual attributes.

 ## DB WRITE METHODS

 Database write methods performs hooks and validations.
-See jugglingdb-hooks(3) and jugglingdb-validations(3) to learn how hooks and validations works.
+See loopback-connector-hooks(3) and loopback-connector-validations(3) to learn how hooks and validations works.

 ### Model.create([data[, callback]]);